Skip to main content

 Concrete reference chart

 Yardage, bag count, and weight for common project sizes.
-Use this to sanity-check the calculator output or to estimate at a glance when you do not have exact dimensions yet.
+Useful for sanity-checking the calculator output or estimating at a glance before you have exact dimensions.

 Frequently asked questions

-A slab is just a rectangular volume: length × width × thickness ÷ 27 = cubic yards.
-The catch is the thickness — it's almost always given in inches but the formula needs feet.
-For a typical 4-inch slab: thickness = 4 ÷ 12 = 0.333 ft.
-For a 6-inch slab: 0.5 ft.
-Add 5–10% waste because concrete is wet — you can't recover overage from a partial truck.
-Use the slab mode in the calculator above for instant results.
+A slab is a rectangular volume: length × width × thickness ÷ 27 = cubic yards.
+The catch is thickness.
+It's almost always given in inches but the formula needs feet.
+For a typical 4-inch (10 cm) slab: thickness = 4 ÷ 12 = 0.333 ft.
+For a 6-inch (15 cm) slab: 0.5 ft.
+Add 5-10% waste because concrete is wet, and you can't recover overage from a partial truck.
+Use the slab mode in the calculator above.

 How many bags of concrete do I need for one cubic yard?

 One 80-lb bag yields about 0.022 cubic yards (0.6 cubic feet) of mixed concrete.
 So one cubic yard takes about 45 bags of 80-lb concrete.
-For 60-lb bags it's about 60 bags per yard, and for 40-lb bags it's about 90 bags per yard.
-Bags get heavy fast — anything over 1 cubic yard is usually cheaper and faster as ready-mix delivery rather than mixing by hand.
+For 60-lb bags it's about 60 bags per yard.
+For 40-lb bags it's about 90 bags per yard.
+In metric, a 40-kg bag yields about 0.0188 m³ (0.66 ft³), so one cubic meter takes about 53 bags.
+Bags get heavy fast.
+Anything over 1 cubic yard (0.76 m³) is usually cheaper and faster as ready-mix delivery rather than mixing by hand.

 What's the difference between cubic yards and bags of concrete?

-They measure the same thing — volume of mixed concrete — but for different buyers.
-Cubic yards is how ready-mix is sold and delivered by truck (typically minimum 1 yard, $130–$180 per yard depending on region).
-Bags is how DIY concrete is sold at hardware stores (40, 60, or 80-lb dry mix that you add water to).
-Below ~1 cubic yard, bags usually make sense; above that, ready-mix is cheaper and faster.
+They measure the same thing (volume of mixed concrete) but for different buyers.
+Cubic yards (or cubic meters in metric markets) is how ready-mix is sold and delivered by truck (typically minimum 1 yard / 0.76 m³, $130-180 per yard depending on region).
+Bags is how DIY concrete is sold at hardware stores (40, 60, or 80-lb dry mix in the US; 20, 25, 30, or 40 kg in metric markets, that you add water to).
+Below ~1 cubic yard, bags usually make sense.
+Above that, ready-mix is cheaper and faster.

 How thick should my concrete slab be?

 Standard residential thicknesses depend on use.
-Sidewalks and patios: 4 inches.
-Driveways for cars: 4 inches (5 inches for heavier vehicles or trucks).
-Garage floors: 4–6 inches.
-Shed and small outbuilding floors: 4 inches.
-Commercial floors and shop slabs: 6 inches or more, often with reinforcement.
-Always check local building codes — some jurisdictions require minimum thicknesses for certain applications.
+Sidewalks and patios: 4 inches (10 cm).
+Driveways for cars: 4 inches (10 cm), or 5 inches (13 cm) for heavier vehicles or trucks.
+Garage floors: 4-6 inches (10-15 cm).
+Shed and small outbuilding floors: 4 inches (10 cm).
+Commercial floors and shop slabs: 6 inches (15 cm) or more, often with reinforcement.
+Check local building codes.
+Some jurisdictions require minimum thicknesses for certain applications.

 Is it cheaper to mix concrete yourself or buy ready-mix?

-Below about ½ cubic yard, mixing your own bags is usually cheaper.
-Above 1 cubic yard, ready-mix delivery wins on both cost and time.
+Below about ½ cubic yard (0.4 m³), mixing your own bags is usually cheaper.
+Above 1 cubic yard (0.76 m³), ready-mix delivery wins on both cost and time.
 The breakeven is near ¾ to 1 yard depending on your region's bag and delivery prices.
-Ready-mix has a minimum order (typically 1 yard) and a "short load" fee for orders under 4–5 yards.
+Ready-mix has a minimum order (typically 1 yard / 0.76 m³) and a "short load" fee for orders under 4-5 yards.
 For a 10×12×4″ slab (1.48 yards), ready-mix is almost always the better choice.

 How do I calculate concrete for footings or columns?